Jelmerro/Vieb/README.md

 To enter search mode, press `e` or open a new tab with `t`.
 When in this mode, the navigation bar will change color depending on the entered data.
 Cyan means the entered data will directly requested as a website (or a local file using `file://`).
-When the navigation bar turns orange, the entered data will be directed to the configred search engine.
+When the navigation bar turns orange, the entered data will be directed to the configured search engine.
 The search engine can be changed in the viebrc.json file, see the chapter "Configuring Vieb" for details.